fredrikj31/LectioScraper/README.md

 # [Lectio Scraper](https://fredrikj31.github.io/LectioScraper/)

-Lectio Scraper is a Python library for web scraping Lectio.
+Lectio Scraper is a Python library for web scraping Lectio. **This only works with students.
+NOT teachers.**

 ##### What is Lectio?